rpseng/D6-arduino-nRF5/README.md

 ### Adafruit's nrfutil tools

-[adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil) (derived from Nordic pc-nrfutil) is needed to upload sketch via serial port.
+[adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil) (derived from Nordic pc-nrfutil) is needed to create the OTA update file.

 - For Windows and macOS, pre-built executable binaries are included in the BSP at `tools/adafruit-nrfutil/`.
 It should work out of the box.
 - Linux users need to run the follow commands to install the nrfutil tools: